Sacred (video game): Reception

+Critical reviews

-Critical reviewsSacred garnered average to good reviews from the media.
+Sacred garnered average to good reviews from the media.
 1up called it "Diablo for masochists", while IGN called it "A diamond in the rough".

 The editors of PC Gamer US presented Sacred with their "Best Roleplaying Game 2004" award.
 Greg Vederman of the magazine wrote that it "provides the loot addict with a deliciously strong dose of the good stuff."

+Sales

-SalesSacred was an immediate hit in the German market, where it opened as the top-selling full-price computer game of February 2004, according to Media Control.
+Sacred was an immediate hit in the German market, where it opened as the top-selling full-price computer game of February 2004, according to Media Control.
 It remained in fourth place on the charts by April.
 Early that month, the game received a "Gold" certification from the Verband der Unterhaltungssoftware Deutschland (VUD), for sales of at least 100,000 units across Germany, Switzerland and Austria.
 Ascaron attributed Sacred's early momentum to its February launch date, as it had avoided competing with the major releases of the Christmas season.
 The game continued to chart in Media Control's top 10 through May, and in the top 20 through August.

 By August 2004, Sacred had sold over 100,000 units in the United States and 400,000 units in Europe, of which 150,000 were sold in the German market.
 This performance led MCV GamesMarkt to declare Sacred a "global hit".
 Ultimately, Sacred was the German market's most successful full-price domestic computer game of 2004.
 Foreign competitors included, it placed fourth behind The Sims 2, Half-Life 2 and Need for Speed: Underground 2.
 In January 2005, the VUD upgraded Sacred to "Platinum" status, indicating 200,000 domestic sales.

 According to GameStar, Sacred was a rare crossover hit for Germany, with significant sales volume outside German-speaking countries.
 The game sold above 1 million units across all markets by June 2005.
 This number rose to 1.5 million units by July 2006, when counting the sales of Sacred's expansion pack.
 By 2006, players in the United States had purchased 300,000 units of Sacred, while those in Spain accounted for 250,000 units.
 Spanish sales had topped 80,000 copies in the game's first 12 months, earning a "Platinum" award from the aDeSe.
 Sacred's worldwide sales surpassed 1.8 million copies by 2007.
 They broke 2 million by 2009.

 Expansion packs

+Plus

-PlusSacred Plus is a free expansion pack released in October 2004.
+Sacred Plus is a free expansion pack released in October 2004.
 It adds 2 regions, monsters, quests, items.